 - stability, and

-- professional-looking streams
+- professional streams

 StreamYard is built on those pillars.
 Our users tell us that StreamYard makes streaming fun – you can quickly create engaging content with guests, show on screen comments/lower thirds, and brand your broadcasts with themes, overlays, and backgrounds.
 You don’t need to know anything about technology or streaming to get started.
 And even though StreamYard is simple, techy folks love how powerful it is under the hood, and how effective it is for streaming group discussions.

 Dan and I love StreamYard and its community.
 We work tirelessly to improve our tool and create the best experience possible.
+If you ever want to chat with us, we do a weekly Town Hall live stream to talk with our users.